 A trained medical specialist will be involved in study to address side effect reports by the patients.
 Based on the specialist decision, patients who report side effects may receive treatment, referred to specialist, or be advised to schedule an appointment with their primary practitioner as necessary.
-Patients will receive clinical and biochemical assessments, including evaluation the of liver enzymes.
-Supplementation will be immediately ceased in case of dangerous side effects or based on the decision by the specialist.
+Patients will receive clinical and biochemical assessments, including evaluation of liver Supplementation will be immediately ceased in case of dangerous side effects or based on the decision by the specialist.